13 Animals That Never Sleep 🤯

 During this period, these birds will not even land or stop on trees to rest.

-Even during times when their wings aren’t fluttering as much, the birds are still constantly busy in the air.
+Even when their wings aren’t fluttering as much, the birds are still constantly busy in the air.

-This is despite the fact that experts are unsure whether or not the birds have a unique manner of napping or resting when they are in the air.
+This is even though experts are unsure whether or not the birds have a unique manner of napping or resting when they are in the air.

 5. Bullfrog